 Ticket #725.
 Before falling back to the default gw interface search even static routes.
 Also catch up with routing code on how to find the default gw.

-#2 Updated by Chris Buechler almost 9 years ago
+#2 Updated by Chris Buechler about 9 years ago

 - Subject changed from DHCP Relay "guessing" the WAN interface to DHCP Relay missing logic for static routes